OpenChain-Project/Security-Assurance-Specification/Security-Assurance-Specification/2.0/en/openchain-security-specification-2.0.md

 ### 2.15 - software bill of materials (SBOM)

 a “Software Bill of Materials” (SBOM) is a inventory for software, a list of ingredients that make up software components.
-An example is the (Software Package Data Exchange) SPDX specification created by the Linux Foundation's SPDX Project to exchange bill of materials for a given software package (see spdx.org).
 Regardless of the SBOM specification used, it should follow a complete profile for the intended use case.

 ### 2.16 - Supplied Software